 There are 1000+ volcanoes or volcanic centers which are longer than 20kms.
 They have been found on the surface of Venus and it’s almost impossible to view the surface from space as there are thick dense clouds of Sulphuric Acid that surround the planet.
 Venus also has extremely large-sized rift valleys.

-Interesting kid facts about Venus that you might not be knowing
+Interesting kid facts about Venus that you might not know

-- 80 percent of the surface is smooth, volcanic plains and remaining are plains that have uneven ridges and smooth plains.
+- 80% of the surface is smooth, volcanic plains and the remaining are plains that have uneven ridges and smooth plains.

 - Two highland continents make up the rest of the area.
 The northern continent is Ishtar Terra which has a peak reaching a height of 11 km and the southern is Aphrodite Terra.